flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - pando.social.coop exists!
         - https://git.coop/social.coop/tech/ansible/-/merge_requests/50 for the MR
         - Discussed how to bootstrap a new server, committed an update to README.md.
 - maybe upgrade mastodon?
     - we did!
-4.3.3.
+4.3.3
+- and we succesfully re-encrypted pass!

 ## 2025-02-03
 [[Dan]], [[Flacian]], [[Calix]]